pepeters/SAP-on-Azure/README.md

 # SAP-on-Azure
-petra's scripts for SAP on Azure, these are just samples not intended for productive usage please use as is
+petra's scripts for SAP on Azure, these are just samples not intended for productive usage, please use as is